 CHEM1101: ACT major in Chemistry, or successful completion of a bridging course in chemistry, or multistrand science in NSW, or equivalent, is required.
 Chemistry is essential for all later-year courses in chemistry.
 A bridging course is available in February details can be obtained through email@example.com

-MATH1005: ACT Mathematical Methods (major)/Further Mathematics/Specialist Mathematics (major)/ Specialist Methods or NSW HSC Mathematics or equivalent
+MATH1005: ACT Mathematical Methods (major)/Further Mathematics/Specialist Mathematics (major)/ Specialist Methods or NSW HSC Mathematics Advanced or equivalent

 MATH1013: A satisfactory pass in ACT Specialist Mathematics or NSW HSC Mathematics Extension 1 or equivalent.
-Students with a good pass in ACT Mathematical Methods or NSW HSC Mathematics or equivalent will be considered
+Students with a good pass in ACT Mathematical Methods or NSW HSC Mathematics Advanced or equivalent or equivalent will be considered

 MATH1115: A satisfactory pass in ACT Specialist Mathematics double major or NSW HSC Mathematics Extension 2 or equivalent.
 Students with excellent marks in either ACT Specialist Mathematics major-minor or NSW HSC Mathematics Extension 1 or equivalent may be permitted to enrol

 PHYS1101: There is a corequisite of MATH1013/1115.
 See the entries above.
 There is no formal physics prerequisite but preparation is assumed and recommended.
 Recommended preparation is - NSW: a high standard in 2 unit physics or a multistrand science; ACT: a high standard in physics (major).